 McGrady recalled the royals as being like any normal family, lacking any stiff pretenses at all.
-"We'd always knew when they were home, because they'd be thundering up and down along the corridor or racing through the kitchen in their Army uniforms playing soldiers," said McGrady, who remembers them occasionally eating their meals in front of the television.
+"We'd always know when they were home, because they'd be thundering up and down along the corridor or racing through the kitchen in their army uniforms playing soldiers," said McGrady, who remembers them occasionally eating their meals in front of the television.

-While Diana was often interested in only healthy meals for herself, the kids' favorites included spaghetti and meatballs, cottage pie, banana flans, burgers, pizza and the occasional sticky toffee pudding.
+While Diana was often interested in only healthy meals for herself, the kids' favorites included spaghetti and meatballs, cottage pie, banana flans, burgers, pizza, and the occasional sticky toffee pudding.

 McGrady prepared bacon for Harry not long after the princes had visited Disney World.
 "He said, 'Can you put the bacon in the microwave on some paper towel and put it on for one minute?
 When we were at Disney World, they do bacon so crispy it snaps!'" the chef recalled to ABC News.
 "This is little Harry telling me how to cook!"

-McGrady recalled William, 33, the second-in-line to the British throne, saying, 'Darren, when I grow up I'm gonna be a police motorcyclist.'
-And I stopped and looked and said, 'William, I think they've got other plans for you."
+McGrady recalled William, 36, the second-in-line to the British throne, saying, "'Darren, when I grow up I'm gonna be a police motorcyclist.'
+And I stopped and looked and said, 'William, I think they've got other plans for you.'"

 When she and a friend once tried to make their own dinner, "The spaghetti boiled over and it put the pilot light out...
 She could smell gas," said McGrady.
 "Monday morning she came into the kitchen and said, 'Darren, you won’t believe I nearly set the whole palace on fire, but you know the best part?
 I had 12 hunky firemen all to myself.'"

 "She was always interested in what was going on behind those doors in the kitchen, what was my wife up to.
 She always remembered birthdays."
 The princess even once asked him to go to the Harrods department store to buy 50 blankets for people in need.